What Is FRAMEGATE — And How Does LIZ Turn Political Discourse Into Evidence-Based Intelligence?

 5. Quintilian.
 Institutio Oratoria (ca. 95 CE).

 IV.
-Mass Psychology & Propaganda
+Mass Psychology and Propaganda

 1. Le Bon, G. (1895).
 The Crowd: A Study of the Popular Mind.
 Dover.